Category: OC

 Course Description:

 This course will introduce students to the Google Workspace suite of applications and tools.
 Programs covered include Google Docs, Google Sheets, and Google Slides with the goal of using them as a learning and workflow tool.
-In addition, students will work in Typing.com to improve their overall typing skills with a focus on speed and accuracy.
+In addition, students will work on Typing.com to improve their overall typing skills with a focus on speed and accuracy.

 Prerequisites: